Our Mission and Vision

 AVA Leadership & board

-Tim Goldsmith is a native Chattanoogan whose family has been in the area for more than two hundred years.
+Tim Goldsmith is a native Chattanoogan.
 He has a BA in art from Covenant College in Lookout Mountain, Georgia and an MFA in Socially Engaged Art from Moore College of Art and Design in Philadelphia, PA.
 Outside of maintaining a multi-media art practice of his own, he has a variety of experiences as an arts educator, and most recently as an Adjunct Instructor in the Art Departments at UTC and Covenant College.
 As a curator, Tim has several years of experience curating exhibits and installations.

 Sarah Moore is a native Chattanoogan who has spent her entire professional career in the nonprofit sector, dedicated to arts and educational causes.
 With a BA in art from Carleton College and an MA in museum studies from George Washington University, she enjoys helping others find ways to create a meaningful space for art in their lives.
 In her spare time, she’s an avid knitter and loves to cook and bake, and enjoys long walks in Chattanooga's many parks.
 She lives with two ridiculous cats who have their own social media following.